onecompiler/tutorials/perl/lists/lists.md

 List is a series of scalar values separated by commas and enclosed in round brackets.
+A list is immutable and hence once defined, you cannot change it directly.

 ## Example